jquery/learn.jquery.com/page/using-jquery-core/utility-methods.md

 ## Testing Type

-Sometimes the `typeof` operator [can be confusing or incosistent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof).
-So instead of using `typeof`, jQuery offers utility methods to help determine the type of a value.
+Sometimes the `typeof` operator [can be confusing or incosistent](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof), so instead of using `typeof`, jQuery offers utility methods to help determine the type of a value.

 First of all, you have methods to test if a specific value is of a specific type.